A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Sensitivity study of the MR-EKF parameters

-The following section systematically discusses the influence of the MR-EKF parameters (delay, measurement noise, plant-model mismatch, and initial state error) on state estimation performance.
-The best tuning according to criterion 3 was assumed, and MR-EKF parameters as per Tab.~\ref{tab:meth:variants_overview}.
+The following section systematically discusses the influence of the four MR-EKF parameters (delay, measurement noise, PMM, and initial state error) on state estimation performance.
+Furthermore, their effects on state estimation performance are summarized and compared.
+The best tuning according to criterion 3 was assumed, and MR-EKF parameters as per Table~\ref{tab:meth:variants_overview}.

-\subsubsection{Delay}
+\subsection{Delay}

-Fig.~\ref{fig:res:diff_delays_y} shows the state estimation performance of the MR-EKF for different delay lengths (cf. Tab.~\ref{tab:meth:variants_overview}) by means of two online outputs methane production (first) and pH (second), and offline outputs IN (third) and AC (fourth).
+Fig.~\ref{fig:res:diff_delays_y} shows the state estimation performance of the MR-EKF for different delay lengths (cf. Table~\ref{tab:meth:variants_overview}) by means of subplots for the two online outputs \chfour production (first) and pH (second), and the offline outputs IN (third) and AC (fourth).

-While the delay does not show a significant influence on the online outputs, different estimations become particularly evident for IN.
-Naturally, with increasing delay, offline measurements are returned later, resulting in later corrections.
-Thanks to appropriate tuning according to Boulkroune's error function, corrections are executed strongly in the direction of the innovations.
-This is frequently reported for multirate systems, both in the context of Kalman filtering \cite{Gudi.1995,Zhao.2015} and MHE \cite{Elsheikh.2021}, specifically for variable-structure output measurements \cite{Kramer.2005b} that apply for the present study, cf. Eq.~\eqref{eq:system_model_output}.
+While the delay does not show a significant influence on the online outputs, different estimates become particularly evident for IN.
+Naturally, with increasing delay, offline measurements are returned later, which results in later corrections.
+Appropriate tuning according to Boulkroune's error function delivers strong corrections which made in the direction of the innovations.
+This is frequently reported for multirate systems, both for Kalman filtering \cite{Gudi.1995,Zhao.2015} and MHE \cite{Elsheikh.2021}, specifically for variable-structure outputs \cite{Kramer.2005b} which apply for this tutorial, cf. Eq.~\eqref{eq:system_model_output}.